iacopoerpichini/cg3d-neural-renderer/README.md

 ![Alt Text](https://github.com/iacopoerpichini/cg3d-neural-renderer/blob/master/data/out/morphing.gif)
 ![Alt Text](https://github.com/iacopoerpichini/cg3d-neural-renderer/blob/master/data/out/rendered.gif)

-First we can see the camera optimization referred to silhouette of skin,nose and mouth in the ex-* folder, so we have the frontal view of the countour morphing and finally the render with the textures.
+First we can see the camera optimization referred to silhouettes of skin, nose and mouth in the ex-* folder, so we have the frontal view of the countour morphing and finally the render with the textures.